Cafe137/multichain-widget/README.md

 ## Recoverability

-In `Tab2.tsx`, the `onSwap` function attempts to detect the current step and continue from there.
+It is OK if the flow errors out or the user navigates away.
+The app can detect which steps have been completed and resume from there.

 ## Reactivity

-Hooks can be set by passing `hooks` prop to the `App` component.
+Hooks can be set by passing `hooks` prop to the `MultichainWidget` component.
 Currently supported hooks are:

 -   `beforeTransactionStart`
 -   `onFatalError`
 -   `onCompletion`

 # Known issues

+## Absolute amounts

+The specified xBZZ amount is absolute, not relative.
+For example, if the user already has 90 xBZZ, they would have to specify 100 xBZZ to receive 10 more.

 ## No quote available on Relay